kostenis/Hello-world/README.md

 # Hello-word

-Hello there, my nmae is Vid Rados I am a student a Catawba College I play tennis and enjoy surfing.
+Hello there, my name is Vid Rados I am a student a Catawba College I play tennis and enjoy surfing.